-The Administrative Plan permits the Portfolio to make total payments at an annual rate of 0.15% of the Portfolio's average daily net assets attributable to its Administrative Class shares.
-Because these fees are paid out of the Portfolio's Administrative Class assets on an ongoing basis, over time they will increase the cost of an investment in Administrative Class shares and may cost an investor more than other types of sales charges.
+The Distribution and Servicing Plan permits the Portfolio to make total payments at an annual rate of up to 0.25% of the Portfolio's average daily net assets attributable to its Advisor Class shares.
+Payments are accrued daily and paid periodically.
+Because these fees are paid out of the Portfolio's Advisor Class assets on an ongoing basis, over time they will increase the cost of an investment in Advisor Class shares, and Distribution and Servicing Plan fees may cost an investor more than other types of sales charges.

 - Servicing Arrangements.
-Administrative Class shares of the Portfolio may be offered through certain brokers and financial intermediaries ("servicers") that have established a shareholder servicing relationship with the Trust on behalf of their customers.
-The Trust pays no compensation to such entities other than Administrative Plan fees paid with respect to Administrative Class shares.
+Advisor Class shares of the Portfolio may be offered through certain brokers and financial intermediaries ("servicers") that have established a shareholder servicing relationship with the Trust on behalf of their customers.
+The Trust pays no compensation to such entities other than Distribution and Servicing Plan fees paid with respect to Advisor Class shares.
 Servicers may impose additional or different conditions than the Trust on purchases, redemptions or exchanges of Portfolio shares by their customers.
 Servicers may also independently establish and charge their customers transaction fees, account fees and other amounts in connection with purchases and redemptions of Portfolio shares in addition to any fees charged by the Trust.
 These additional fees may vary over time and would increase the cost of the customer's investment and lower investment returns.
 Each servicer is responsible for transmitting to its customers a schedule of any such fees and information regarding any additional or different conditions regarding purchases, redemptions and exchanges.
 Shareholders who are customers of servicers should consult their servicers for information regarding these fees and conditions. - Additional Payments.
 PIMCO uses its own assets and resources, including its profits from advisory or supervisory and administrative fees paid by the Portfolio, to pay insurance companies for services rendered to current and prospective owners of Variable Contracts, including the provision of support services such as providing information about the Trust and the Portfolio, the delivery of Trust documents, and other services.
 In addition, PIMCO may pay certain expenses, such as printing and mailing charges, incurred by such insurance companies in connection with their services.
-Any such payments are made by

-PIMCO, and not by the Trust, and PIMCO does not receive any separate fees for such expenses.
+Any such payments are made by PIMCO, and not by the Trust, and PIMCO does not receive any separate fees for such expenses.